gsbirch/gsbirch.github.io/partyshooter.md

 Party Shooter is a fast paced FPS developed in Unity!
 In Party Shooter, lobbies of up to 8 players can compete in various game modes such as deathmatch or king of the hill.
 They can score points by hitting other players with wacky weapons such as a pizza that explodes into smaller slices or a fish that leaves poisonous puddles on the ground.
 Party Shooter is currently in *pre-alpha*, with Dev Builds being released as they are developed.

 ### Changelog

-#### Dev Build 4a (Current Version)
+#### Dev Build 4 (Current Version)

-*This is an unfinished version of dev build 4*
+Dev Build 4 aims to massively increase the content of the game thanks to Dev Build 3 working out a lot of the issues with earlier builds.

+General
-- You can now pause the game at any time, so long as you have joined a game
+- You can now pause the game anytime after hosting/joining.
+- Reworked the pause menu to stop sliders from changing length
+- Made notification and weapon button text a little bit smaller
+- The host can now print an audit log of the game (press "Dump Log" on the pause menu)
+- Added a shuffle mode which randomly sets a gamemode and map and begins the game Maps
+- Removed Map1 from the game
+- Added the new map Archipelago
+- Added the new map Cavern
+Weapons
+- Reduced the Playing Card's fire rate from 0.45 to 0.6
+- The Playing Card now autofires
+- Removed the Pizza from the game (Good night, sweet prince)
+- The Goop Fish's projectiles now change color for the owner to indicate it's theirs
 - The meteor now accelerates towards its target rather than having a constant velocity
-- Removed the Pizza weapon (Good night sweet prince)
-- Added the Shark Slapper (Chase your enemies and smack them with the force of a shark!)
+- Added the Shark Slapper (Swing and hit your foes with a shark!)
-- Added the Arcane Bow (Disintegrate your enemies with this hitscan bow!)
+- Added the Arcane Bow (Turn your foes into dust with this hitscan weapon!)
-- Fixed a bug where the game ending during a player's death cooldown would let that player move in the lobby
+- Added the Exploding Pies (Throw pies all over the map and detonate them simultaneously!)
+- Added the Treasure Chest (Fill it full of treasure and spew it all over your foes!)
+Fixes
-- Fixed a bug where the host did not gain control of their mouse after a round
+- Fixed an issue where the host's cursor was not enabled after the game ended
+- Fixed an issue where lighting was not applied correctly to jump pads
+- Fixed an issue where Goop Fish puddles would float above the ground

 #### Dev Build 3.1

 - Sensitivity options are now finer
 - Shifted content of lobby screen around so all player names can be seen
 - Removed Ravine's moving platforms and exchanged them with jump pads